shinchann7342/vanmam-on-ai-linkedin-jobapply-bot/README.md

 ## How to Run?

 1. This app requires you to have Python 3 at least.
-Download the latest version of Python from [https://www.python.org](https://www.python.org).
+Download the latest version of Python from [https://www.python.org](https://www.python.org). and [google chrome](https://www.google.com/chrome/?brand=OZZY&ds_kid=44650692317&gclsrc=aw.ds&gad_source=1&gad_campaignid=23325331380&gbraid=0AAAAAoY3CA5tBzMVpS2eVS5eNYHhEJLF5&gclid=Cj0KCQiA-YvMBhDtARIsAHZuUzLYe9IT_Ll4-JeIkMSp7A00ZMvuq8LkBLKjXaHNvrLfDTsR5PzBB94aAvWwEALw_wcB)

 2. You need to run `first_run.bat` and give it your credentials (don't worry, everything stays in your system; you can give your details).